 Cameroon is governed under the constitution of 1972 as amended.
 The president, who is head of state, is popularly elected for a seven-year term; there are no term limits.
 The government is headed by the prime minister, who is appointed by the president.
-The unicameral legislature consists of the 180-seat National Assembly, whose members are elected by popular vote to serve five-year terms, although the president may shorten or lengthen the Assembly's term.
-Administratively, the country is divided into 10 provinces.
+The bicameral legislature consists of the 180-seat National Assembly and 100-seat Senate; members of both serve five-year terms.
+The Assembly is elected by popular vote.
+Seven senators are elected from each region by the region's municipal councilors, and the rest are appointed by the president.
+Administratively, the country is divided into 10 regions.